architjain/ws-lambda-at-edge/Lab2_ContentGeneration/README.md

 ![x](./img/08-trigger-created.png)

+#### 1.5 Wait for the change to propagate

+Wait for ~30-60 seconds for the change to propagate and for the Lambda function to get globally replicated.

-#### 1.5 The generated card details page is now served by CloudFront
+#### 1.6 The generated card details page is now served by CloudFront

 Go to the card details page:
 https://d123.cloudfront.net/card/da8398f4